 Attorney for DWI Breathalyzer / Intoxilyzer Test Arrests in Queens, NY

 If you were arrested in the greater New York City area for any kind of alleged drunk driving offense after submitting to a breath test, it will be in your best interest to immediately seek legal representation.
-Law Office of Rochelle S. Berliner can fight to possibly get your criminal charges reduced or dismissed.
+Law Office can fight to possibly get your criminal charges reduced or dismissed.

 Rochelle S. Berliner is an experienced criminal defense lawyer in Queens who defends clients all over New York City accused of DWI offenses, including surrounding communities in Queens County, Bronx County, Kings County, and New York County.
-Call Law Office of Rochelle S. Berliner today to have our attorney provide a complete evaluation of your case during a free initial consultation.
+Call Law Office today to have our attorney provide a complete evaluation of your case during a free initial consultation.